by Grace Yuh

 Outside her clinical work, Singh is a co-founder of the People’s Parity Project, described on its website as a “nationwide network of law students and new attorneys organizing to unrig the legal system and build a justice system that values people over profits.”
 Through the project, she and other HLS students have challenged the use of forced arbitration clauses in law firm employment contracts as they inhibit the enforcement of vital consumer and worker’s rights.
 Singh has traveled to Washington, D.C., to attend congressional hearings and has worked with other leading advocates on these issues.
 For this work, Paul Bland ’86, director of Public Justice, called Singh “a powerful and edgy voice for a fairer justice system.”

-In the face of the COVID-19 pandemic, Singh has led the PPP in organizing law students to support public-interest lawyers who are serving those most directly affected by the pandemic.
+In the face of the COVID-19 pandemic, Singh has led the PPP in organizing law students to support public-interest lawyers who are serving those most directly effected by the pandemic.
 This has involved matching students to lawyers, working with the Harvard Labor & Worklife Program to release a 50-state survey of unemployment programs and building state-wide hotlines.

 While at HLS, Singh participated in the Health Law and Policy Clinic and the HLS Immigration Project.
 She was also co-editor-in-chief of the Harvard Civil Rights-Civil Liberties Law Review and a research assistant for the Clean Slate Project.
 She spent her 1L summer with Legal Aid at Work and her 2L summer at the New York Civil Liberties Union.

 After graduation, Singh will join Public Citizen Litigation Group as a Justice Catalyst Fellow, where she plans to focus on addressing corporate capture of agencies, building worker power, and fighting for a just recovery to the COVID-19 pandemic.

 “It would be an understatement to say she will change the world—she already has,” said Merrill.